-Data available in the Excel summary files are for indicators only (not available for countries or regions) for selected classification items for 2010 onward for annual data and 2018 onward for short-term indicators.
+Data available in the Excel summary files are for indicators only (not available for countries or regions) for selected classification items and only for recent periods.

 The data explorer provides access to all of the data available in ILOSTAT.
 It is a standalone application and requires enabling Flash.
 If your environment does not allow for the application to run properly, you can use the data catalogue to access summary tables in Excel or zipped csv files or select another data tool from the data page.

 Change the dataset by using the drop-down menu to the right of the indicator label.

 A search bar will appear above the list of indicators.
 Enter key words keeping in mind you will only get results found in the indicator label.